-6.3 Using Offline Content
+5.3 Using offline content

-In normal mode, ModusToolbox tools look for Cypress manifest files maintained on GitHub and downloads the firmware libraries from git repositories referenced by the manifests.
+In normal mode, ModusToolboxTM tools look for manifest files maintained on GitHub and downloads the firmware libraries from git repositories referenced by the manifests.
 If a network connection to online resources is not available, you can download a copy of all manifests and content, and then point the tools to use this copy in offline mode.
 This section describes how to download, install, and use the offline content.

-IMPORTANT ModusToolbox libraries are updated frequently, and the offline content does not always have the latest versions available.
+ModusToolboxTM libraries are updated frequently, and the offline content does not always have the latest versions available.
 We strongly recommend using the online content whenever possible.
 See https://community.cypress.com/docs/DOC-19903 for more details.

-1. Download modustoolbox-offline-content.zip from the Cypress website:
+1. Download the modustoolbox-offline-content.zip file from our website: